bitcoin-wallet/bitcoin-wallet/wallet/README.md

     https://apiv2.bitcoinaverage.com/indices/global/ticker/short?crypto=BTC

 We chose this feed because it is not dependent on a single exchange.
-However, you should keep in mind it's always a 24h average.
 This feature can be disabled with the compile-time flag

     Constants.ENABLE_EXCHANGE_RATES